redwood/redwood/README.md

 ## ✔️ Redwood's features

-- **Javascript client:** Redwood ships with Braid.js, a Javascript client that allows browsers to communicate with one another and with Redwood's Go nodes.
+⚠️  **Redwood is still pre-alpha software** ⚠️ , but it already includes a number of compelling features.
+The quality of these features are being improved continually, and new features are added on a regular basis.

+Keep an eye on our [Github project board](https://github.com/brynbellomy/redwood/projects/1) if you're interested in our roadmap.

+### Features

-- **Accounts/identity:** Redwood uses ECDSA asymmetric cryptography to assign a decentralized identity (also known as a DID, but in this project usually referred to as an "address") to every peer.
+- **Accounts/identity and access control:** Redwood uses ECDSA asymmetric cryptography to assign a decentralized identity (also known as a DID, but in this project usually referred to as an "address") to every peer.
+Access control is easy to configure, and can be applied to any subtree.
 - **Transaction model:** Every update to the database is a transaction, signed by its sender, that can contain one or more patches.
 Patches use a simple Javascript-like language to describe updates to the state tree.
 - **Private transactions and subtrees:** Users can send private, encrypted transactions to single peers or groups.
 The recipients will all share a private subtree that's invisible to the rest of the swarm.
 - **Merge resolution:** Redwood expects downtime, loss of connectivity, and simultaneous conflicting edits.
 To address these obstacles, it allows the developer to configure the state tree with a variety of merge resolvers.
 The main one in use at the moment is called Sync9.
 Different keypaths can have different resolvers.
 Custom resolvers can be written in: